 The high quality of the images produced by the D3000 will immediately quiet anyone who disparages it as a beginner’s camera with simplified controls.

-When shooting in RAW (NEF) mode, you will get the full benefit of uncompressed images; the amount of clarity and information that can be extracted from an image is really astounding for a camera that is considered to be an entry-level model.
+When shooting in RAW (NEF) mode, you will get the full benefit of uncompressed images; the amount of clarity and information that can be extracted from an image is astounding for a camera considered to be an entry-level model.

-The ISO capabilities of this camera are also really outstanding (light sensitivity).
-We shot at settings as high as ISO 1600 without encountering any significant issues with digital noise, and it was extremely well controlled at lower, more practical settings such as ISO 400.
+This camera’s ISO capabilities are also outstanding (light sensitivity).
+We shot at settings as high as ISO 1600 without encountering any significant issues with digital noise, and it was exceptionally well controlled at lower, more practical settings such as ISO 400.

 Nikon D3000 Specifications